 This project will replace approximately 500 portable bus lifts with new portable lifts at various MTA Bus Company.
 It will provide a safe work environment and minimize the risk of workplace accidents.
-Award is forecast for the first quarter in 2023.
+This project was awarded in September 2023.
+Substantial completion is forecast for the first quarter of 2026.